 - Robust banking platform: You’ll have access to the Small Business Online Banking platform, a program you can use to manage your finances, accept and send payments, and sync with QuickBooks.

-- Brick-and-mortar locations: Bank of America has thousands of branches nationwide.
+- Bricks-and-mortar locations: Bank of America has thousands of branches nationwide.
 If you need in-person customer support, you can visit a branch and speak to a live representative for help.

-- High monthly balance minimums: To have your monthly fee waived, Bank of America requires you to have an average balance of $3,000 to $15,000.
-That’s higher than some other business checking account offerings.
-For example, Bank OZK — formerly Bank of the Ozarks — offers small business checking options with no minimum balance and no monthly service fees.
+- High monthly balance requirements : To have your monthly fee waived, Bank of America requires you to have an average monthly account balance of $3,000 to $15,000.
+That’s higher than some other free business checking account offerings.

-Here are the answers to some common questions about Bank of America’s checking accounts:
+Here are the answers to some common questions about Bank of America’s business checking accounts: